godiard/help-activity/source/how_to_help.rst

 1. Open a new file in any text editor.

-2. Save the file with the name ``my_first.rst`` in ~/mainline/source .
-(Here we have called ``/home/your-username/mainline/source`` by the shorter, ``~/mainline/source``).
+2. Save the file with the name ``my_first.rst`` in ``~/mainline/source``.
 Type some text onto the page.
 In order to give the page a title we put a line of "=" "equal" signs above and below the title like this.
 Leave a line of white space, then type some text.
 This is an example:

 ::